Fallout 3: Gameplay

 Fallout 3 is an action role-playing game that can be played from either a first-person or third-person perspective.
-It is set in the Washington metropolitan area, years after a nuclear war left much of the United States decimated.
-The player controls a 19 year old character who grew up in a fallout shelter called Vault 101.
+It is set in the Washington metropolitan area, years after a nuclear war left much of the United States destroyed.
+The player controls a 19-year-old character who grew up in a fallout shelter called Vault 101.
 The goal of the game is to complete a series of quests to find the character's father, who unexpectedly left Vault 101.
 In addition to the main quests, the player can participate in optional unrelated quests known as side quests.
 GamesRadar+ critic Andy Kelly estimates there are over 100 hours of content in Fallout 3.

 At the beginning of the game, the player can customize their character's physical appearance by choosing their gender and race.
 They can then allocate points into seven primary attributes: strength, perception, endurance, charisma, intelligence, agility, and luck.
-These attributes are known as S.P.E.C.I.A.L. stats, and range from 1 to 10.
+These attributes are known as "S.P.E.C.I.A.L." stats, and range from 1 to 10.
 Additionally, there are 13 secondary attributes whose point totals are affected by S.P.E.C.I.A.L. stats: barter, big guns, energy weapons, explosives, lockpick, medicine, melee weapons, repair, science, small guns, sneak, speech, and unarmed.
 If the player has a high charisma stat for example, then they will be more proficient with the barter and speech skills at the beginning of the game.
 The player can add more points into skill stats whenever they earn enough experience points to level up.
 Experience points can be earned through several methods, such as killing an enemy or completing a quest.
 When the player reaches a new level, they can select a perk, which is a permanent beneficial upgrade.
-For example, the perk Master Trader reduces the price of items sold by vendors by 25 percent.
+For example, the perk 'Master Trader" reduces the price of items sold by vendors by 25 percent.

 While in combat, the player can use V.A.T.S. to pause the game and target specific body parts of an enemy.